TL;DR

 | Any Occupation | You are only covered if you are unable to do any kind of work at all. | The weakest definition.
 Best avoided. |

 Real-World Scenario: Imagine Sarah, a 40-year-old self-employed architect.
 She suffers a repetitive strain injury in her dominant hand, making it impossible for her to use CAD software or draw plans.
 Her 'Own Occupation' Income Protection policy, which she set up with a 13-week deferred period, kicks in.
-She receives £2,500 per month, tax-free, allowing her to cover her mortgage, bills, and business overheads while she undergoes physiotherapy and recovers, without the stress of depleting her life savings.
+She receives £2,500 per month, potentially tax-efficient, allowing her to cover her mortgage, bills, and business overheads while she undergoes physiotherapy and recovers, without the stress of depleting her life savings. (illustrative estimate)

 For company directors, Executive Income Protection is a powerful, tax-efficient alternative.
 The company pays the premiums, which are typically an allowable business expense, and if the director is unable to work, the benefit is paid to the company, which then distributes it to the director via PAYE.

-While Income Protection replaces your monthly salary, Critical Illness Cover is designed to provide a single, tax-free lump sum payment if you are diagnosed with one of a list of specified serious conditions.
-The "big three" covered by every policy are cancer, heart attack, and stroke, but modern policies can cover over 100 different conditions.
+While Income Protection replaces your monthly salary, Critical Illness Cover is designed to provide a single, potentially tax-efficient lump sum payment if you are diagnosed with one of a list of specified serious conditions.
+The "big three" covered by every policy are cancer, heart attack, and stroke, but modern policies may cover over 100 different conditions.

 What to Look For in a Policy: